 The pseudo code segments for both examples assume two programs: an encryption program and a decryption program.
 The encryption program uses a secret key to encrypt a text string and a sealed object to wrap the secret key with the recipient's public key.
 The decryption program receives the encrypted text and wrapped session key over the network.
 It unwraps the secret key by using its private key, and uses the recovered secret key to decrypt the message.

-class can be used to seal any object that
+The SealedObject class can be used to seal any object that

-is serializable (implements the java.io.Serializable
+is serializable (implements the java.io.Serializable interface).

-One of the arguments to the SealedObject
+One of the arguments to the SealedObject constructor is the

 object to be sealed, whose contents are serialized and encrypted.
 The

-instance encapsulates those contents.
+SealedObject instance encapsulates those contents.
 The encrypted

 contents are later unsealed and deserialized to yield the original object.

-method creates a Cipher
+The main method creates a Cipher object

-.
+and SecretKey.
 Next, the generated session key is used

-object for encryption, and the
+to initialize the Cipher object for encryption, and the

-object is used to encrypt the message.
+Cipher object is used to encrypt the message.
 The session

 key is sealed with the intended recipient's public key and sent to the